DiamondLightSource/pymalcolm/docs/tutorials/panda.rst

 Setup the Scan
 --------------

-Now we have setup each Block in the `device_layer_`, it is time to setup the Scan Block.
-We do this by:
+We can now setup the scan Block in the same way as the `pmac_tutorial` by:

-- Setting the scan ``Label`` to a suitable short phrase that can be placed on a GDA GUI.
-E.g. "Small stage tomography", or "Fine stage XRF + Imaging"
+- Setting the scan ``Label``
-- Setting ``Simultaneous Axes`` to the scannable names of all of the motors in the CS with fastest moving motor first, like ``["stagex", "stagey", "stagez"]``
+- Setting ``Simultaneous Axes``
-- Saving the design with a name that is similar to the label.
-E.g. "t1_tomo" or "t2_xspress3_excalibur"
+- Saving the design with a name that is similar to the label

 This will make a saved config that captures the device design names::